-Under Devices, select the device being managed, which was named ASBCE-1 in the sample configuration (not shown).
-Select Add to add a media interface.
+Under UC-Sec Devices, select the device being managed, which was named ASBCE-1 in the sample configuration (not shown).
+Select Add Media Interface.

 Enter an appropriate Name for the Media Interface facing the enterprise and select the inside, private IP Address for the Avaya SBCE from the IP Address drop-down menu.
 In the sample configuration, Media_Inside was chosen as the name, and the inside IP Address of the SBC is 205.3.3.250.
-For the Port Range, the default Communication Manager media port range of 2048 to 3329 are shown.
+For the Port Range the default Communication Manager media port range of 2048 to 3329 are shown.
 Click Finish.

 An external Media Interface facing the network was similarly created with the name Media_Outside.
-The outside IP Address of the SBC (205.1.1.21) was selected from the drop-down menu and the Port Range setting was left at the Avaya SBCE default value of 35000 to 40000.
+The outside IP Address of the SBC (206.2.2.3) was selected from the dropdown menu and the Port Range setting was left at the Avaya SBCE default value of 35000 to 40000.